Try A Relaxation Practice

 Vipashyana (Skt. vipaśyanā; Tib.ལྷག་མཐོང་, lhaktong) means “special insight” and refers to the contemplative insight that dawns when one sees into the true nature of self and phenomena.
 The image that Trungpa Rinpoche used for Vipashyana was that of “a flash of lightning in a clear night sky.”
 The illumination that occurs due to Vipashyana gives rise to the experience of ‘non-self’, which the Buddha taught as the key to awakening to our true nature, enlightenment.

-Shamatha meditation is taught at Tara Mandala at various retreats such as the Sutrayana Retreat and the Shamatha Retreat.
+Shamatha meditation is taught at Tara Mandala in the Sutrayana Online Course and in various retreats throughout the year.
 Walking meditation is also taught as a way to bring mindfulness into your daily activities.
 See our calendar for upcoming programs that teach Shamatha meditation.

 Learning to meditate is like learning any other skill; it takes consistent practice to gain ease and proficiency.
 It is important to have a qualified teacher as you progress along the path to guide you in your experience and answer questions as they arise.